jpcloureiro/hodl-challenge/README.md

 ## Goal

-Display a list with the array received from socket http://ec2-54-229-199-201.eu-west-1.compute.amazonaws.com:2345
+Display a list with the array received from websocket

 socket server sends a new array every second